InsertKoinIO/koin/README.md

   <img src="https://contrib.rocks/image?repo=InsertKoinIO/koin" />
 </a>

-## Sponsorship ❤️
+## OpenCollective - Sponsorship ❤️

-Support this project by becoming a sponsor and be displayed on the offcial website. [[Become a sponsor](https://opencollective.com/koin#sponsor)]
+Support this project by becoming a sponsor and be displayed on the offcial website. [[Help us and Become a sponsor!](https://opencollective.com/koin#sponsor)]